knanne/knanne.github.io/_posts/2017-09-24-Cleaning data in Pandas.md

 df.col.replace([-np.inf, np.inf], np.nan).fillna(0)
 ```

-## Coalesce Null Data
+# Coalesce

-The concept of coalesce (like in SQL) can be applied on dataframe columns.
+The concept of applying coalesce to multiple columns (like in SQL) can be applied on dataframe columns.
 For example if you wanted to set a master phone number for record based on priority of phone1-3, you could do something like the following.

 ```python
 df.iloc[:,'phone'] = np.nan
 df['phone'] = df['phone'].fillna(df.phone1).fillna(df.phone2).fillna(df.phone3)
 ```

-## Deduplicate Records
+# Dedupe

-Dropping duplicates using `df.dropduplicates()` is the simplest method of deduplication by far.
+Dropping duplicates using `df.dropduplicates()` is the simplest method of deduplicating records by far.
 You can give keyword arguments to make it more useful like a subset of columns.

 However, you are probably always going to want to apply some sort of logic to your method of keeping records, like keep the record with max value (in col4) for each combination of multiple columns (col1, col2,  and col3).
 Achieve this with the following code, by slicing the your dataframe on indices of max for each group.